steinmetzr/COMP278/Labs/Lab0.md

 ## Git setup

-Git is a popular distributed version control system that we will use in this course.
+Git is a popular distributed version control system that we will use in this course in lieu of Blackboard.
 Git tracks changes (commits) to a project (repository) over time and decouples recording changes from publishing (pushing) changes.
 This means that you can record work on a project and then decide later when to publish your work, unlike predecessor version control systems such as CVS and Subversion.

 In this lab, you will download, install and configure Git so that you can commit (record changes) and push (submit changes) privately to your choice of project host (Bitbucket or Github), and practice Git basics.
 While the professor's Git repository is publicly available, you will make your Git repository private on the project host but share it with me.
-Therefore, anything you submit to project host for this repository will be visible only to you and me, but nobody else.
+Therefore, anything you submit to the project host for this repository will be visible only to you and me, but nobody else.

-# Download, install and configure git
+## Download, install and configure Git

 First, [download and install Git from here](http://git-scm.com).
 With one exception, the default settings in the installer are fine, so click *Next*, *Continue*, or *Finish* to move along.
 When it is an option, be sure to select **Run Git and included Unix tools from the Windows Command Prompt**.
 This will allow you to use Git outside Git Bash if you wish to do so.

 Also, [download and install TortoiseGit](http://code.google.com/p/tortoisegit/).
 The default settings in that installer are fine, so click to move the installer along.
 TortoiseGit allows you to commit and push your work directly to the project host from the Windows File Explorer, and also includes a nice diff viewer and merge tool.
 Similar tools for Mac/Linux include [GitX](http://gitx.frim.nl/), [KDiff3](http://kdiff3.sourceforge.net/), and [Meld](http://meldmerge.org/).

+Let's configure TortoiseGit before we configure Git.
+From the Start Menu, open TortoiseGit Settings: **Start -> All Programs -> TortoiseGit -> Settings**.
+Click on Network, then change the SSH client from Plink to `C:\Program Files\Git\bin\ssh.exe`.
+Make sure that file actually exists on your machine by clicking **Browse** and navigating there; if you can't find it, try starting in the 64 bit Program Files folder.
+Either way, don't forget to **Apply** your changes before you close Settings.

 Once Git is installed, you will need to open the command prompt and keep it open for the duration of this lab.
 From the Start Menu, open Git Bash: **Start -> All Programs -> Git -> Git Bash**.
 In Mac/Linux, open **Terminal**.
 You will see a window with text inside; this is the command prompt.
 When you open the command prompt, you will see something like this: